shashankgpatil/restaurant-management-system-core-java/README.md

 * Clock out button will set finish working time of the person currently logged in.
 * Manager can make staff clocked out via manage employees, by selecting staff and clicking Clock out button.
 * You can see a payment details for a day by clicking "Show payment" button on the left
 * Manager can generate like - Payment report, Order report (access here- dataFiles>reports)

+### 6.Output images
+use can see sample output images in folder readme_images

 📌 Result and Conclusion